elisakreiss/concadia/README.md

 Please, contact me at ekreiss@stanford.edu if there are any issues with the above files or you're experiencing any issues with using this dataset.

+# Experimental Data

+Participants rated original and model-generated descriptions and captions for 300 images according to how well the text could replace the image and how much one could learn from the text that couldn't be learned from the image.
+The data is available [here](https://drive.google.com/file/d/1o8dFFafLdYFeIm6BYvM7C0r9VmFD256F/view?usp=sharing).

 # How to create Concadia from sratch

 Crawling all Wikipedia articles is very time consuming.
 Instead, we parse the publicly available Wikipedia XML file to find articles with all potential datapoints, i.e., that contain images with alt descriptions and captions.
 Then, we only have to crawl the articles with potential datapoints and extract the file path, alt descriptions, captions and accompanying contexts.